 How do you move down the career ladder instead of up it?
 First, you need to consider the fact that you may earn less money, but you may also have more flexibility, less stress, and more employment options.
 Then, you need to consider what alternatives are available and how to find and apply for them.

 Tips For Moving Down the Career Ladder

-Consider job options.
+- Consider job options.
 What are you interested in?
 What would you like to do?
 Do you want to leave your job as a college administrator to work in a bookstore?
 Or maybe you would like to leave a financial services position to sell real estate, to work at home, in a seasonal job or at a couple of part-time positions.
-Review career and job options to get ideas, then spend some time deciding what your ideal employer would be like.
+Review career and job options to get ideas, consider how you could makeover your career, then spend some time deciding what your ideal employer would be like.

 - Tap your connections.
 Your online connections and personal contacts are resources you can use to get information on career options and to help with a job search.
 See if you can set up some informational interviews to find out more about jobs of interest.

 - Give it a try.
 When you're not sure what you want to do, try it out.
 Consider a part-time job or volunteer to make sure that it is really something you want to do.
 Before you give up a high-paying job, it makes sense to test the waters, if you can.
 There are many opportunities for gig jobs you can explore while you still have your day job.

 - Revamp your resume.
 Resume experts usually tell you that you should highlight your skills and experiences to enhance your employment prospects.
 In this case, you will want to edit your resume, focusing on what you want to do (rather than what you are doing).
 Tone it down so you don't come across as high-powered as you really are.
 Here are tips for writing a resume when you're overqualified.

 - Use your cover letters.
 When writing cover letters, focus on your transferable skills that are relevant to the new job.
 You can use those skills to help explain your transition.
 Here's an example of a career change cover letter and tips for writing a cover letter when you're overqualified for a job.